dickhardt/verified-autocomplete-claims/README.md

 - VAC-JWT: A JWT signed by the Issuer containing the claim and nonce provided by the RP.
 The VAC-JWT is requested of the Issuer by the browser at the user's request, and provided to the web page that made the request aka Replying Party (RP) aka verifier.

-- Issuer: a service that exposes a `vca_issuance_endpoint` that is called by the browser to obtain an VAC-JWT, and a `sd_jwt_uri` that contains the public keys used to verify the VAC-JWT.
+- Issuer: a service that exposes a `vca_issuance_endpoint` that is called by the browser to obtain an VAC-JWT, a `sd_jwks_uri` that contains the public keys used to verify the VAC-JWT, and optionally a `vca_registration_uri` that the browser can open for the user to register an Issuer for an email.
 The Issuer is identified by its domain, an eTLD+1 (eg `issuer.example`).
 THe hostname in all URLs from the Issuer's metadata MUST end with the Issuer's domain.
 This identifier is what binds the VAC-JWT, the DNS delegation, with the Issuer.

 > Restricting the Issuer to be an eTLD+1 may be too restrictive.
 Let's get feedback.
 Having a crisp identifier and an issuer identifier format different than OpenID Connect tokens (no leading https://) simplifies verification and has clean bindings between all the services, DNS record, and token.